 News

-As green iguanas become a nuisance in Florida, officials have moved to let people profit from hunting the lizards, then sell ...
+As green iguanas become a nuisance in Florida, officials have moved to let people profit from hunting the lizards, then sell them out of state ...

 Green iguanas have been taking over South Florida since the 1960s.
 These large green lizards originated in Central America and are found in the tropical parts of South America and some eastern ...